openaps/AndroidAPSdocs/docs/EN/Getting-Started/FAQ.md

 ## Hygiene

 ### What to do when taking a shower or bath?
 You can remove the pump while taking a shower or bath.
 For this short period of time you'll usually won't need it.
 But you should tell it AAPS  so that the IOB calculations are right.
-Push on the light blue field "Open loop / Closed loop" on top of the homescreen.
-Select **"Disconnect pump for XY min"** depending on the estimated time.
-Once you have been reconnected your pump you can select "Continue" in the same field or just wait until the chosen time of disconnection is over.
+Push on the light blue field 'Open loop / Closed loop' on top of the homescreen.
+Select **'Disconnect pump for XY min'** depending on the estimated time.
+Once you have been reconnected your pump you can select 'Continue' in the same field or just wait until the chosen time of disconnection is over.
 The loop will continue automatically.

 ## Working
 Depending on the kind of your job, maybe you use different treatment factors on workdays.
 As a looper you should think of a profile switch for your estimated working day (e.g. more than 100% for 8h when sitting around or less than 100% when you are active), a high or low temporary target or a time shift of your profile when standing up much earlier or later than regular.
 If you are using Nightscout profiles, you can also create a second profile (e.g. 'home' and 'workday') and do a daily profile switch to the profile you actually need.